Probing supermassive black hole scalarization with Pulsar Timing Arrays: Spectral shape of the SGWB in EsGB

 Multiplying Eq.~\eqref{eq:power} and Eq.~\eqref{eq:res} and putting it back into Eq.~\eqref{eq:hc} yields, in GR,

-As specified below Eq.~\eqref{eq:hc}, the underlying astrophysical model plays a role in setting the normalization of $h_c$, while the theory of gravity (GR in this case) defines the frequency scaling. \\ Let us now consider EsGB gravity.
-In this case, the frequency evolution is modified due to an additional energy loss of the binary in the scalar sector, so that (see App.~\ref{app:binary_dynamics}):
+As specified below Eq.~\eqref{eq:hc}, the underlying astrophysical model plays a role in setting the normalization of $h_c$, while the theory of gravity (GR in this case) defines the frequency scaling, characterized by a spectral index $n = 2/3 $.

+Let us now consider EsGB gravity.
+In this case, the frequency evolution is modified due to an additional energy loss of the binary in the scalar sector, so that (see Appendix~\ref{app:binary_dynamics}):

 where where $q$ is the \textit{mass ratio}, defined as $q = M_B/M_A$, with $M_A$ the largest mass. and $\Delta\alpha = \alpha_A-\alpha_B$ is the difference between the two dimensionless scalar charges.
 The first term in this formula corresponds to a dipolar scalar emission, while the second term is a quadrupolar emission in both the scalar and the gravitational sector.